 TASMANIA (VK7)

-Tasmania, abbreviated as Tas, and also known colloquially as 'Tassie' is an island state, part of the Commonwealth of Australia.
+Tasmania, abbreviated as TAS, and also known colloquially as 'Tassie' is an island state, part of the Commonwealth of Australia.
 It is located 240 kms (150 miles) to the south of the Australian continent, separated by Bass Strait.
 The State of Tasmania includes the island of Tasmania, the 26th largest in the world, and the surrounding 334 islands.
 The State has a population of about 508,000 people.
 The state capital and largest city is Hobart.

 Almost 37 % of Tasmania lies in reserves, national parks and World Heritage Sites.